edmondsaykali/project3/README.md

 Submission:
 --
-To start with, fork this repository follow the instructions and commit/push your code into your own Git .
-Once completed plesae share the GitHub repository URL with hiring team, so they can review your work.
+Commit/push your code into your own Git.
+Once you are good, please share the GitHub repository URL with hiring team, so they can review your work.